Monday, December 27, 2021

 Susquehanna Boy Scouts Of America in November of 1982.
 Camp Kline had been operated by the former West Branch Council BSA.

 The sale included the former camp buildings, including the largest building, the former dance hall from Vallamont.
 The building was entered on the Pennsylvania Register of Historic Buildings.
-Extensive rennovations to the building were planned, to prepare it for it's new use as a central service building.
+Extensive renovations to the building were planned, to prepare it for it's new use as a central service building.

 Unfortunately, by the early 2000s the old theater was falling down.
 It was torn down, and the wood was burned.